 It is a form of resonance that reproduces detailed images of the hepatobiliary and pancreatic systems.

-This study covers the liver, gallbladder, bile ducts, pancreas and pancreatic ducts.
+This study covers the liver, gallbladder, bile ducts, pancreas, and pancreatic ducts.

-Improving by this method the differential diagnoses thanks to the versatility of the information obtained by this modality.
+She is improving this method the differential diagnoses thanks to the versatility of the information obtained by this modality.

 A cholangioresonance is used to:

-- As a technique to rule out the presence of stones, tumors, inflammations or infections.
+- As a technique to rule out the presence of stones, tumors, inflammations, or infections.

 - Evaluate patients suffering from pancreatitis to detect the underlying cause.

 - Contribute to the diagnosis in the case of unexplained abdominal pain.